apache/spark/docs/sql-migration-guide.md

   - Since Spark 2.4, when there is a struct field in front of the IN operator before a subquery, the inner query must contain a struct field as well.
 In previous versions, instead, the fields of the struct were compared to the output of the inner query.
 For example, if `a` is a `struct(a string, b int)`, in Spark 2.4 `a in (select (1 as a, 'a' as b) from range(1))` is a valid query, while `a in (select 1, 'a' from range(1))` is not.
 In previous version it was the opposite.

   - In versions 2.2.1+ and 2.3, if `spark.sql.caseSensitive` is set to true, then the `CURRENT_DATE` and `CURRENT_TIMESTAMP` functions incorrectly became case-sensitive and would resolve to columns (unless typed in lower case).
-In Spark 2.4 this has been fixed and the functions are no longer case-sensitive.
+In Spark 2.4 this has been fixed, and the functions are no longer case-sensitive.

   - Since Spark 2.4, Spark will evaluate the set operations referenced in a query by following a precedence rule as per the SQL standard.
 If the order is not specified by parentheses, set operations are performed from left to right with the exception that all INTERSECT operations are performed before any UNION, EXCEPT or MINUS operations.
 The old behaviour of giving equal precedence to all the set operations are preserved under a newly added configuration `spark.sql.legacy.setopsPrecedence.enabled` with a default value of `false`.
 When this property is set to `true`, spark will evaluate the set operators from left to right as they appear in the query given no explicit ordering is enforced by usage of parenthesis.